karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------------
 k8s installtion can be done is different ways depeding on the requirement.

     1. minikube		--> for testing, training or local setup we can use it.
     2. kubeadm 		--> for commertial purpose setup, or production grade setup require kubeadm.
     3. kops 		--> A command-line utility specifically for creating, managing, and upgrading Kubernetes clusters on AWS.
     4. Kubespray  	--> A set of Ansible scripts used for deploying production-ready Kubernetes clusters.
     5. Rancher		--> An open-source platform.
 Rancher makes it easier to deploy and manage Kubernetes clusters across different environments.
     6. Kind (Kubernetes in Docker) --> Allows you to run a Kubernetes cluster on your local machine using Docker containers as nodes.
 It's primarily used for testing and development workflows.
     7. AWS - EKS 	--> Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service provided by Amazon Web Services (AWS).
-    8. Google Cloud (GKE) --> Google Kubernetes Engine (GKE) is (GCP) managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications using Kubernetes.
+    8. Google (GKE) 	--> Google Kubernetes Engine (GKE) is (GCP) managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications using Kubernetes.
-    9. Azure (AKS) --> Azure Kubernetes Service (AKS) is Azure's managed k8s service offering that simplifies deploying, managing, and scaling containerized applications using Kubernetes on the Azure cloud platform.
+    9. Azure (AKS) 	--> Azure Kubernetes Service (AKS) is Azure's managed k8s service offering deploying, managing, and scaling containerized applications using Kubernetes on the Azure cloud platform.

 Kubernetes-architecture:
 -----------------------------------------------------------------